fossasia/pslab-scripts/docs/testing_manual_june_19.md

 After opening the paper box, the plastic boxes need to be opened, in order to access the USB charging connector, the sensor and the power off button.
 In the final version, those three items will be exposed outside the box, however right now they are still hidden inside.
-Opening the plastic box can seem a bit tricky at first, but by angling out the lid from the lower edge (see the description [here](../README.md#advanced-usage)) it becomes fairly easy.
+Opening the plastic box can seem a bit tricky at first, but by angling out the lid from the lower edge (see the description in [advanced usage](../README.md#advanced-usage)) it becomes fairly easy.

 <p align="center">
     <img src="./images/exposed_connections.jpeg" alt="Exposed Connections" width="50%">